 Foucault’s text on René Magritte, “Ceci n’est pas une pipe”, was published first in French in 1968 (reprinted in Dits et écrits as text 53), and then in a revised and expanded form as a book in 1973.
 The 1973 book was translated as This is not a Pipe by James Harkness in 1981.
-When the Essential Works collection translated selections from Dits et écrits in volume 2, the Harkness text was used as the basis, even though it was a translation of the 1968 version.
+When Essential Works collection translated selections from Dits et écrits in volume 2, it included a translation of the 1968 text, for which the Harkness text was used as the basis, even though it was a translation of the 1973 version.
 This made sense – the texts were similar enough.
 But the Essential Works translation follows the Harkness too closely, and while it recognises the major edits, it misses several smaller points where the two French texts differ.

 It is perhaps especially problematic when the revised text changes some instances of similitude to ressemblance, or vice versa, with Foucault writing a new paragraph which explains how he differentiates the terms (in the book French p.
 61; English p.
 44).
 But the English translation of the 1968 text does not always recognise what Foucault originally wrote, which leads to a confusing read.

 For most readers, the 1973 text, either in French or English, should be the reference, since this was the expanded and revised version.
 But an anglophone reader wanting to see what Foucault published in 1968 cannot rely on Essential Works.

 The order I’ve presented these examples follows the order the texts were written/translated.
 But note Essential Works is supposed to be a translation of the 1968 text; while Harkness translates the 1973 book.